-Started in 1996, the LWR Coffee Project is a collaboration between Equal Exchange and Lutheran World Relief to involve Lutheran communities and individuals in supporting small farmers around the world.
+Started in 1996, LWR Fair Trade is a collaboration between Equal Exchange and Lutheran World Relief to involve Lutheran communities and individuals in supporting small farmers around the world.

-For each pound of fairly traded coffee, tea, and foods Lutherans purchase through the LWR Coffee Project, 20 cents per pound goes to LWR's Small Farmer Fund.
-That Fund amounted to $34,435.48 in 2014 alone!
+For each pound of fairly traded coffee, tea, and foods Lutherans purchase through LWR Fair Trade, 20 cents per pound goes to LWR's Small Farmer Fund.
+That Fund amounted to $32,387.80 in 2015 alone!

 2015 Small Farmer Funds are going towards improving the resiliency and sustainability of farmer's livelihoods in the Philippines with cacao.
 So far, 2,194 farmers were trained in cacao-based diversified farming practices, management and post-harvest techniques.
 1,016 were taught how to properly graft cacao seedlings for healthier propagation in nurseries.
 6 post-harvest facilities for fermenting and drying have been constructed for shared use by the farmers.
 8 cacao-based diversified demonstration farms and 2 cacao rehabilitation demonstration farms have been created for inspiring cacao farmers to visit and replicate.
 An automated SMS system, Kakao Konek, has been developed to provide farmers with technical answers to their texted cacao farming inquiries.
 Cacao farming households are being encouraged to incorporate the whole family in their business activities. they have also been trained on household income management and record keeping.

 The Small Farmers Fund has supported a number of LWR projects across multiple regions.
 Below, are a few projects that the SFF supported in recent years: